 Most libraries nowadays also have a special section dedicated to video games, and I can bet you didn’t even know that!

-Sure, you might get a couple weird video recommendations as a result, but you’ll also end up paying half of the price each month.
-Seems like a pretty sweet deal to me and a great money-saving hack.
+Sure, you might get a couple of weird video recommendations as a result, but you’ll also end up paying half of the price each month.
+It seems like a pretty sweet deal to me and a great money-saving hack.

 Look at the food labeling